 If Baby is starting to be able to do some of the basic pieces of dressing themself, like pulling their pants up and down…

 If they like to make you happy, and is willing to try new things or do things for your praise…

 If they seem interested in what you and other family members do in the bathroom, is interested in ‘big kid underwear,’ or asks to try the potty…

 You may feel you’ve been ready for Baby to be potty trained since the first dirty diaper, but being ready doesn’t just mean being ready for Baby to have mastered potty training.
 It also means being ready for the days, weeks, and even months of Baby working to learn how.
-Like every new skill Baby masters, there are going to be times when he messes up.
-It can be helpful for everybody involved if you choose a time to start this potty training journey when you have a lot of time and energy to devote to it, but with a little patience, Baby will be using the potty on his own before you know it.
+Like every new skill Baby masters, there are going to be times when she messes up.
+It can be helpful for everybody involved if you choose a time to start this potty training journey when you have a lot of time and energy to devote to it, but with a little patience, Baby will be using the potty on her own before you know it.